openqasm/openqasm/WG.md

 ## Current Working Groups

-### Generics and circuit families

-**Objective**: Recommend what range of generics / parameterised circuit family functionality (beyond angle parameters) would be suitable for inclusion in OpenQASM, and what syntax should be used for it.

-Chair: Niel de Beaudrap
-Members: Colm Ryan, Andrew Cross, Ali Javadi, Blake Johnson, Matthew Amy

 ### Profiles & Releases

 **Objectives**: Define a minimum set of features for hardware implementors (base profile) and build